piku235/JungiThemeBundle/Resources/doc/installation.md

 #### Setup fallback theme resolver

-In the previous steps we were setting the primary theme resolver.
 A fallback theme resolver is very helpful when a primary theme resolver doesn't match any theme for the request.
 To setup a fallback theme resolver you must follow the same steps as for the primary theme resolver.

 ```yml
 # app/config/config.yml